Herschel-The-Cauchois/Trinome_DS4_Mastercamp_EFREI/README.md

 # Trinome_DS4_Mastercamp_EFREI
-For an AI battle and puissance 4
+For an AI battle and puissance 4 + final TD project